ljljolinq1010/zebrafish-single-cell-multi-omics-study/README.md

 The repository contains scripts and data from the study: "Dissecting the Regulatory Logic of Specification and Differentiation during Vertebrate Embryogenesis"

 1. This tutorial provides step-by-step instructions on how to use scMultiome data to perform the following analyses:
+   The tutorial is here: https://ljljolinq1010.github.io/zebrafish-single-cell-multi-omics-study/tutorial_scMultiome.html The scMultiome data is here: https://drive.google.com/file/d/1qQGUSENjQ0ohZDtvcnejS6XKS0H0HrCW/view?usp=drive_link

-   (1) Identify putative enhancers for genes of interest (2) Plot gene expression, chromatin accessibility, and the association score for genes of interest (3) Idnetify the transcription factor binding site for the peaks of interest through motif scaning (4) Motif entichment analysis for cell type specific peaks The tutorial is here: https://ljljolinq1010.github.io/zebrafish-single-cell-multi-omics-study/tutorial_scMultiome.html The scMultiome data is here: https://drive.google.com/file/d/1qQGUSENjQ0ohZDtvcnejS6XKS0H0HrCW/view?usp=drive_link
+   A. Identify putative enhancers for genes of interest
+   B. Plot gene expression, chromatin accessibility, and the association score for genes of interest
+   C. Idnetify the transcription factor binding site for the peaks of interest through motif scaning
+   D. Motif entichment analysis for cell type specific peaks